FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 	- Let your JSC find red flags you might’ve missed
 	- Talk to as many people as you can about the company, its culture and the people you’ll be working with
 	- Find out what motivates the founder(s) if going to a startup
-	- Question to ask: _<font color="#f79646">If I called and left a voicemail and told you I was considering working for this company (and/or this person), and said please call me back only if you feel strongly that I must go work there . . . would you have called me back?
-Why or why not?</font>_
+	- Question to ask: _<span style="color:#AA4A44">If I called and left a voicemail and told you I was considering working for this company (and/or this person), and said please call me back only if you feel strongly that I must go work there . . . would you have called me back?
+Why or why not?</span>_
 	- Dig.
 Ask follow up questions of the people you’re using for research.
 They’re intense?
 How do you mean?
 	  <br>